FeruzaShokirjonovna/quiz-app/README.md

 [Back to Top](#table-of-contents)

 ## Testing
 - The game website accomplishes its objectives with a user-friendly design that is responsive to different screen sizes.
-The interface is clean, enter their username, and enjoy a smooth gaming experience.
+The interface is clean, the users can enter their username, and enjoy a smooth gaming experience.

 ### Functionality Tests